 After spending more than 2,500 hours testing security cameras and other smart home security devices, our pick for the best wireless security camera is the.
 It’s reliable, it has a clear picture, and it’s compatible with several smart home platforms.

-However, if the Arlo Pro II doesn’t do it for you, we’ve also included our pick for the easiest to mount wireless security camera, the best wireless camera for those who want a quick and easy setup, the best wireless camera for those looking to deter porch pirates, the best camera with a microSD card, the most flexible wireless security camera, and the best camera with facial recognition.
+However, if the Arlo Pro 2 doesn’t do it for you, we’ve also included our pick for the best backyard wireless security camera, the best DIY wireless security camera, the best front porch wireless security camera, the best wireless security camera with a microSD card, and the best camera with facial recognition.

 At a glance

-- The best wireless security camera: Arlo Pro II Security Camera
+- The best wireless security camera: Arlo Pro 2 Security Camera

-- Easiest to mount wireless security camera: Ring Stick Up Cam
+- The best backyard wireless security camera: Ring Stick Up Cam

-- Best wireless security camera with easy setup: Blink XT Home Security Camera System
+- The best DIY wireless security camera: Blink XT Home Security Camera System

-- Best wireless security camera for porch pirates: Ring Spotlight Can Battery
+- The best front porch wireless security camera: Ring Spotlight Cam Battery

-- Best MicroSD card wireless security camera: D-Link HD WiFi Security Camera
+- The best MicroSD card wireless security camera: D-Link HD Wi-Fi Security Camera

-- Best wireless security camera with facial recognition: Netatmo Welcome, Home Security Camera
+- The best wireless security camera with facial recognition: Netatmo Welcome, Home Security Camera

-This sturdy Ring cam can record footage from pretty much anywhere, but it especially shines when it comes to outdoor placement: The base offers numerous mounting options for any corner, wall, fence or perch that you want, and provides a broad (115 degrees), 1080p images that has excellent night vision.
+This sturdy Ring cam can record footage from pretty much anywhere, but it especially shines when it comes to outdoor placement: The base offers numerous mounting options for any corner, wall, fence or perch that you want, and provides broad (it has a 115 degree field of view) 1080p images with excellent night vision.

 The Ring app is always a solid choice for cam management, but it pairs especially well with the Stick Up cam, allowing you to view and save footage, view live footage, get alerts, adjust the sensitivity of the motion sensor, and check on the battery.
 If you want to use the cam indoors or use an Echo Show to check out on live footage, the cam is also compatible with Alexa voice commands.

 Speaking of the battery, you will need to pop the cam off and plug it in to recharge every few months or so, but with app support you’ll always know where the battery’s at, making this task less onerous.
-More annoying is the requirment to pay for important features like viewing recorded footage: Prices start at $3 per month, and the free plan isn’t bad.
+More annoying is the requirement to pay for important features like viewing recorded footage.
+But, prices start at only $3 per month, and the free plan isn’t bad.

 Not only does the Blink XT home security camera stream high-quality video, but it’s also very simple to set up on your own within minutes.
 You won’t have to set it up near an outlet or work with any confusing wires — simply turn it on, sync it up to your mobile device, and it’s ready to be used.
-Tune in anytime via the iOS or Android apps to check on things at home, whether you want to make sure the kids got home safely or to check if the dog is chewing up the sofa again.
+Tune in any time via the iOS or Android apps to check on things at home, whether you want to make sure the kids got home safely, or check if the dog is chewing up the sofa again.

 The built-in motion sensor will alert you when the detector is triggered, and the camera will immediately begin recording a clip of the event.
 The camera is also conveniently battery-powered from the included AA Lithium batteries, with a 2-year lifespan.
 Cloud storage is also totally free, without any monthly fees or subscription contract, so you can go back and watch old footage if you ever need to check something out.
 You can create a Blink XT home security system with just one camera if you only want to keep an eye on the front door, or you can include up to 10 cameras on one Blink Sync Module.
 This camera is also weatherproof, so you can put it outside.